Somatic Therapy: UK Resources And Techniques For Trauma Support

 What is somatic therapy?

-Somatic therapy is a body-centered approach to therapy.
+Somatic therapy is a body-centred approach to therapy.
 This modality is considered an alternative approach, differing from traditional psychotherapy or “talk therapy,” which tends to focus on cognitive processes.
 Somatic therapy is “body psychotherapy”, based on the understanding that your body has its own “memory,” storing experiences, from traumatic events to intense mental and emotional experiences.

 Clients work with a somatic therapist during somatic therapy sessions to foster a body-mind connection and explore physical sensations.
-With the guidance of a therapist, these sensations become an access point to access and work through different emotions in the body.
-This approach to psychology may be used to treat conditions like anxiety, depression, and addiction, or manage difficult emotions connected to traumatic life experiences like anger, or grief.
+With the guidance of a therapist, these sensations become an access point to work through different emotions in the body.
+This approach to psychology may be used to treat conditions like anxiety, depression, and addiction, or manage difficult emotions connected to traumatic life experiences like anger or grief.

 What techniques are used in somatic therapy?
 UK and beyond

-Because somatic methods are an alternative therapeutic approach, clients may wonder how it’s possible to use body-centered attention and awareness to access and heal emotions in the body, especially if they’re used to focusing on cognitive and emotional processes.
-However, since bodily sensations are connected to emotions, using attention and awareness can be helpful to understand better what your body might be telling you.
+Because somatic methods are an alternative therapeutic approach, clients may wonder how it’s possible to use body-centred attention and awareness to access and heal emotions in the body, especially if they’re used to focusing on cognitive and emotional processes.
+However, since bodily sensations are connected to emotions, using attention and awareness can be helpful to better understand what your body might be telling you.
 For example, if you have severe trauma, you might struggle to know when you’re hungry, in pain, or sad.

 - Visualization to create a safe atmosphere for you to connect with yourself